-This proxy statement is furnished in connection with the solicitation by the Board of Directors of Medpace Holdings, Inc. of proxies to be voted at our Annual Meeting of Stockholders to be held on Friday, May 15, 2020 (the "Annual Meeting").
-The Annual Meeting will be held virtually and can be accessed online at www.virtualshareholdermeeting.com/MEDP2020.
-Holders of record of shares of Common Stock, \$0.01 par value ("Common Stock"), as of the close of business on March 20, 2020 (the "Record Date"), will be entitled to notice of and to vote at the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting.
-As of the Record Date, there were 35,923,431 shares of Common Stock outstanding and entitled to vote at the Annual Meeting.
+This proxy statement is furnished in connection with the solicitation by the Board of Directors of Medpace Holdings, Inc. of proxies to be voted at our Annual Meeting of Stockholders to be held on Friday, May 14, 2021 (the "Annual Meeting").
+Holders of record of shares of Common Stock, \$0.01 par value ("Common Stock"), as of the close of business on March 18, 2021 (the "Record Date"), will be entitled to notice of and to vote at the Annual Meeting and any continuation, postponement, or adjournment of the Annual Meeting.
+As of the Record Date, there were 36,001,980 shares of Common Stock is entitled to vote at the Annual Meeting.
 Each share of Common Stock is entitled to one vote on any matter presented to stockholders at the Annual Meeting.